-It seems that not only the project management literature that lacks consistency in defining efficiency, effectiveness and efficacy.
-Henderson and Lee (1992), (cited in Jones and Harrison 1996); Wang et al., 2008; Huang and Li, 2012; Li and Huang, 2013) define project performance by the measure concerns the outcome or perceived success of the project team in meeting project goals, budget, schedule, and operational efficiency considerations.
-Where they added that project performance is a combination of project effectiveness and efficiency; however, there were no clear meaning for the word efficiency and effectiveness separately; someone may notice that in the theory related to new product development, there is a strong overlapping between efficiency and effectiveness of a project.
-Not always the case, e.g. Olson et al. (2001) was more explicit, where they defined efficiency by the measures are concerned with the amount of resources required to complete the project.
-Money and time are certainly among the most constrained – and therefore important – resources necessary for developing new products.
-In addition, they added that the measures of project effectiveness are concerned with the quality of the resulting product and its ultimate success in the marketplace.
-Verworn (2009) measures efficiency of new product development projects by the degree of agreement between financial and personnel resources planned during the fuzzy front end (based on developed model) as well as those actually required, and the accordance with milestone plans; the accessed projects are considered effective, but we could never know what the project effectiveness is.
-Anthony et al. (2014) wanted to check lateral coordination between lateral teams and their effect on project efficiency.
+It seems that it is not only project management literature that lacks consistency in defining efficiency, effectiveness and efficacy.
+Henderson and Lee (1992, cited in Jones and Harrison 1996), Wang et al. (2008), Huang and Li (2012) and Li and Huang (2013) define project performance according to a measure of the outcome or perceived success of the project team in meeting project goals, budget, schedule and operational efficiency considerations.
+They added that project performance is a combination of project effectiveness and efficiency; however, there was no clear definition of the terms ‘efficiency’ and ‘effectiveness’ separately.
+It may be seen that in the theory related to new product development, there is a strong overlap between the efficiency and the effectiveness of a project.
+However, this is not always the case: Olson et al. (2001), for example, are more explicit, defining efficiency by the measures concerned with the amount of resources required to complete the project.
+Cost and time are certainly among the most constrained—and therefore most important—resources necessary for developing new products.
+The authors add that measures of project effectiveness are concerned with the quality of the resulting product and its ultimate success in the marketplace.
+Verworn (2009) measures the efficiency of new product development projects by the degree of agreement between financial and personnel resources planned during the fuzzy front end (based on the developed model) and those actually required, and the accordance with milestone plans; the accessed projects are considered effective, but we can never know quite what project effectiveness is.
+Anthony et al. (2014) wanted to check coordination between lateral teams and its effect on project efficiency.
 In their study, they asked team leaders to rate each project’s effectiveness.
-Then the whole article talked only about project efficiency, where project efficiency is defined by the extent to which the project was managing resources efficiently by adhering to budget (i.e. being less costly than expected and keeping its actual costs within estimated costs) and the ability to adhere to the projected schedule.
-Wynstra and ten Pierick (2000); Wynstra et al. (2001); and cited in Su et al. (2008) have proposed the supplier involvement in product development projects to improve project effectiveness (product costs and quality) and project efficiency (development costs and time).
-Again, an overlapping between project efficiency and effectiveness based on other definitions.
-In some very rare cases, project efficacy is the combination between project effectiveness and project efficiency, where effectiveness is “doing the right things”, and efficiency “doing things right” (e.g. Riaz et al., 2013).
-So project efficacy in this case is “doing the right things right”, and this definition never existed in any of the literature, at least from our knowledge.
-We found a definition of project efficacy (Pinto and Dennis, 1994, page 339) which is “the sole determinant of a project's efficacy has to do with whether or not its intended client will, in fact, make use of it”.
-In addition, they defined project efficiency by internal efficiency (doing it right) and project effectiveness by external effectiveness (doing the right thing).
-Other authors have been more explicit; Samset (2003) defines effectiveness as the extent to which the objective has been achieved, that is the first-order effect of the project for the users, in the market, in terms of production, etc. Efficiency is a measure of the ratio between the input and the output (Bennett, 1975; Samset, 2003; Worsley, 2014).
+The whole article talked only about project efficiency, however, where project efficiency is defined as the extent to which the project manages resources efficiently by adhering to budget (i.e. being less costly than expected and keeping its actual costs within estimated costs) and the ability to adhere to the projected schedule.
+Wynstra and Ten Pierick (2000) and Wynstra et al. (2001, cited in Su et al., 2008) proposed supplier involvement in product development projects to improve project effectiveness (product costs and quality) and project efficiency (development costs and time).
+Again, there is an overlap between project efficiency and effectiveness based on other definitions.
+In some very rare cases, project efficacy is seen as a combination of project effectiveness and project efficiency, where effectiveness is ‘doing the right things’ and efficiency is ‘doing things right’ (e.g. Riaz et al., 2013).
+Project efficacy in this case is ‘doing the right things right’, but this definition does not exist in any of the literature, at least to our knowledge.
+We found a definition of project efficacy (Pinto and Slevin, 1994, p.
+339) wherein “the sole determinant of a project's efficacy has to do with whether or not its intended client will, in fact, make use of it”.
+In addition, the authors defined project efficiency in terms of internal efficiency (doing it right) and project effectiveness in terms of external effectiveness (doing the right thing).
+Other authors have been more explicit: Samset (2003) defines effectiveness as the extent to which the objective has been achieved—that is, the first-order effect of the project for the users in the market in terms of production, etc. Efficiency is a measure of the ratio between the input and the output (Bennett, 1975; Samset, 2003; Worsley, 2014).

-The use of the three terms in non-academic project management literature
+Use of the three terms in non-academic project management literature